Allaye/pitzza/README.md

 ### To run the test suite and generate the coverage report:
-  make sure you have installed the project using "npm install" command and navigate to the project directory 🧭:
+  make sure you have installed the project using "npm install" command and navigate to the project directory 🧭: the testing code is located in the "test" folder 📂
 5. Run the test suite using "npm test" command 🧪: the coverage report will be generated 📊: